 Jan is an accomplished actor/singer having appeared on almost all of Winnipeg’s main stages over the past 25 years.
 She has also been working steadily as an actor, puppeteer and voice performer in Manitoba’s film and television industry.

 Currently, Jan is President of the ACTRA Manitoba Council and head of the Training Committee.
 She has co-developed and delivered ACTRA’s Apprenticeship Training Course over the past several years.
 She has also developed and delivered a Business/Tax Course for self-employed artists.
 Previously Jan served on the board of MMPIA (now OnScreen Manitoba) and on the Blizzard Committee.

 As a business manager and administrator, Jan is well established in Manitoba’s cultural community, with an emphasis on the film and television industry.
 Through her role as manager for Skene Stunts Inc., Jan has been associated with close to 200 made-in-Manitoba films, tv series and commercials since 1989.
 She has also worked as the Publicist for the Royal Winnipeg Ballet, Executive Director for the Manitoba Author’s Association and has been involved on a contract basis with many of Winnipeg’s cultural establishments, including most recently the Canadian Museum for Human Rights through Ralph Applebaum and Associates.

-Chris Vajcner – Director of Communications & Revenue Development, National Screen Institute
+Chris Vajcner – Director, Partner Support, National Screen Institute

 Jeff Peeler – President & Executive Producer, Frantic Films – Branded Content and Commercials, representing On Screen Manitoba